GuidanceMantras/GuidanceMantras/README.md

 - Engineering
 - Accountant and others
 - Please do own research

-## Mindsets
-- You should always give some time in a day at-least 30 minutes to think about your life, your actions, your future goals,
-- You should not compare your life with other people
-- You have your won strength/individuality, focus on those things
-- You should learn to control your emotions/thoughts through mind/manasu
-- You should learn to understand things and dealing with other people such as parents, friends
-- You should know your responsibilites in your life, your goal always
-- Improve your confidence, appearances, way of talking(please do online search for help)
-- Come out of the loop that someone will help you/someone is there for you to help always.
-- Self control such as your thoughts, actions, mind and body through yoga and meditation or physical activities

-### Yoga and meditation
-- Do some small exercies for 10 minutes before doing meditation for 10 minutes
-- While breathing out during meditation, chant Omkara like this https://www.youtube.com/watch?v=_47wSw0gFX0
-- Purpose of doing meditation is to exercise your brain and stay away from distraction and keep your mind empty

 ## Studying in abroad
 - Doing higher studies in abroad does not bring too much into your life, if you have more responsibilities in your life/ have an idea to do your own business